 In general, the air traffic control training process involves:

-Working for about 2-5 hours per week, it typically takes between 1-2 months for a new controller to obtain an initial certification to work minor facilities such as Bradley or Nantucket.
+Due to availability of our volunteer training staff, it usually takes about 2 months to be assigned a Mentor for your initial training.
+Working for about 2-5 hours per week, it typically takes between 1-2 months from the start of training for a new controller to obtain an initial certification to work minor facilities such as Bradley or Nantucket.
 Controllers can then upgrade to work positions at Boston, which usually takes another 1-2 months.
-To progress from a new controller through to controlling the entire Boston Center facility will normally take 12-18 months, assuming students average about 10-15 hours per month of active controlling or training.
+To progress from a new controller through to controlling the entire Boston Center facility will normally take 2 years, assuming students average about 10-15 hours per month of active controlling or training.

 We are a free, immersive, and realistic air traffic control community for pilots and aviation enthusiasts.
 We provide air traffic control within the Boston ARTCC on VATSIM.
 We are not affiliated with the FAA, or the real-world Boston Center facility.